Stormy Daniels’s Boring Interview Was Actually Brilliant

 But in her conversation with Anderson Cooper, Stormy mainly rehashed details she’d offered before: How she met Trump; how he compared her to Ivanka (still not that shocking, folks); and how he’d strung her along by “dangling” (the very word she’s used before — evoking atrophied flesh) the hope of an appearance on The Apprentice.

-She did elaborate, though, on the most profoundly disturbing element in all this: the alleged personal threat made to her (to keep silent and “leave Trump alone”) just before the presidential election.
+She did elaborate, though, on the most profoundly disturbing element in all this: the alleged personal threat made to her (to keep silent and “leave Trump alone”) in 2011.
 The story she told of being menaced by a thug in a parking lot while with her infant daughter was chilling but also, sadly — given what we already know about the world of Trump — not that shocking, and entirely credible.

 In fact, Stormy was entirely credible in every way.
 Calm, clear-eyed, and direct, she telegraphed competence and clarity of purpose.
 She answered questions quickly and without hesitation, never averting her gaze, lowering her eyes, or even pausing.
 Her words were simple and devoid of rhetorical flourishes.
 When asked, for example, whether she understood the $130,000 she’d accepted was “hush money,” Daniels’s firm “yes” flew from her mouth nearly before Cooper could finish his question.
 She offered this kind of swift, emphatic, and monosyllabic response several times.

-Note: This article has been corrected to show that Daniels alleges she was threatened in Las Vegas in 2011, rather than shortly before the 2016 election.